RobustFormer: Noise-Robust Pre-training for images and videos: Introduction

 \section{Introduction}

-Addressing robustness in deep learning models for video data is crucial for practical applications, including surveillance, autonomous driving, and multimedia content analysis \cite{liu2022towards}.
-Just as images can suffer from distortions such as blurring, noise, and artifacts, video data experiences similar issues, compounded by the additional variability introduced over time \cite{pan2024svastin}.
+Addressing robustness in deep learning models for images and video data is crucial for practical applications, including surveillance, autonomous driving, and multimedia content analysis \cite{liu2022towards}.
+Images can suffer from distortions such as blurring, noise, and artifacts, while video data experience similar issues, compounded by the additional variability introduced over time \cite{pan2024svastin}.
 Deep learning models, especially those trained on clean, high-quality data, are highly sensitive to these disruptions because they rely heavily on precise patterns within the data to make accurate predictions \cite{tong2022videomae}.
-Even minor noise or inconsistencies in a single frame can cause the model to misinterpret important features, as these models have not been trained to ignore unexpected distortions \cite{schiappa2023large}.
-With video data, the challenge becomes even greater due to the temporal nature of the information, where each frame builds on previous ones to create a coherent sequence \cite{wu2024waveformer}.
+Even minor noise or inconsistencies in an image can cause the model to misinterpret important features, as these models are not inherently robust to unexpected distortions \cite{schiappa2023large}.
+With video data, the challenge becomes even greater due to the temporal nature of the information, where each frame builds upon previous ones to create a coherent sequence \cite{wu2024waveformer}.
 For instance, temporal inconsistencies such as random noise across frames, motion blur, flickering shadows, and heat-induced turbulence can lead to abrupt changes between frames, confusing the model as it attempts to track and interpret motion or recognize actions \cite{feichtenhofer2022masked,wu2024waveformer}.
 In tasks like autonomous driving, these inconsistencies are highly prevalent and pose significant risks, as the model may fail to accurately detect objects, assess distances, or predict movement patterns \cite{razi2023deep}.